bazelbuild/rules_kotlin/README.md

 Third party (external) artifacts can be brought in with systems such as [`rules_jvm_external`](https://github.com/bazelbuild/rules_jvm_external) or [`bazel_maven_repository`](https://github.com/square/bazel_maven_repository) or [`bazel-deps`](https://github.com/johnynek/bazel-deps), but make sure the version you use doesn't naively use `java_import`, as this will cause bazel to make an interface-only (`ijar`), or ABI jar, and the native `ijar` tool does not know about kotlin metadata with respect to inlined functions, and will remove method bodies inappropriately.
 Recent versions of `rules_jvm_external` and `bazel_maven_repository` are known to work with Kotlin.

 # Development Setup Guide
-To use the rules directly from the rules_kotlin workspace (i.e. not the release artifact) additional dependency downloads are required.
+As of 1.4.0, to use the rules directly from the rules_kotlin workspace (i.e. not the release artifact) additional dependency downloads are required.

 In the project's `WORKSPACE`, change the setup:
 ```python